adam10603/BeamNG-Advanced-Steering/ConfigGuide.md

 ### `enableCustomSteering`
 > Value: `true` / `false`

 Enables or disables the entire mod.
 If this is `false`, the stock input system is used.
-It's a good way to do quickly compare the two systems.
+It's a good way to quickly compare the two systems.

 ___